wonderunit/shot-core/DEVELOPERS.md

 - `scripts/seed`: seeds the sqlite3 database with a ZIP created from the Storyboarder project in `test/fixtures/multi-scene`.
 Must be run while the server is listening on port :4000.
 - `scripts/reset`: deletes development database file and all contents of uploads folder. run this when the server is not running.
 - `scripts/parse-ngrok.js`: accepts ngrok info banner text on STDIN and writes startup commands on STDOUT. if you have ngrok info banner text copied in your clipboard: `pbpaste | node scripts/parse-ngrok.js`
-- `scripts/mock_zcam`: example startup script for zcam mock server. may require adjustment.
+- `scripts/zcam-mock-server`: example startup script for the zcam mock server with an RTSP live stream. may require adjustment.
+See [the mock server README](lib/zcam/mock-server/README.md) for details.

 ## Data